What you need to know about the BSCCP process for recertifiation as a trainer

 'Training the Trainers' courses are organised by many organisations including The RCOG

 2. Attendance at 1 BSCCP Trainers Meeting within the last 3 years.
 The BSCCP Trainers Meeting takes place on the afternoon before the main BSCCP Annual Scientific Meeting every year.
 As a reminder, previous Annual Scientific Meetings acceptable for recertification are as follows:

 3. Certification in training through an E-learning course within the last 3 years.

-The e eLearning for Health platform can be accessed here.
+The eLearning for Health platform can be accessed here.

 Please follow the link and click on Educator Training Resources to complete the below modules:

-Trainer recertification will only be accepted on submission of the certificate of completion for both module 4 and module 5 which should be uploaded to your BSCCP account.
+Trainer certification/recertification will only be accepted on submission of evidence of completion for all modules which should be uploaded as one document to your BSCCP account.